 Similarly, careful consideration must be given before agreeing to commercial use on a permanent or semi-permanent basis for a particular purpose (e.g. shop, café, or Post Office), such that the premises cease to be available for everyone.

-(For more information, refer to the Charity Commission's publication, Village halls: answers to some common questions, available from the Chair on request.)
+(For more information, refer to the Charity Commission's FAQ publication here.)